Skip to Content

 • Public policy efforts that address one of the following:

-• Advance comprehensive workforce development approaches; or
+• Advance comprehensive workforce development approaches described above; or

 • Strengthen supports for small businesses.